Wilderness Need Association

 BACKSTORY: After uncommon career journey encompassing journalism, science, Forest Service management, international and local forestry consulting, and a few vain attempts to ally with non-government organizations, we’ve started something new.
 We want to refine our life-long hiking experience and love of the wilderness—and offer it to others.
 In 40+ years visiting wild places throughout U.S. we have observed that wilderness visitors are not particularly welcome in the way wilderness is managed.
 Wilderness managers and groups mainly try to protect wilderness from visitors—not necessarily help visitors enjoy the wilderness nor design wilderness management to meet demand.
 For example, deteriorating legacy trails, lack of alternatives to popular over-used trailheads and inconsistent/difficult to obtain trip planning information are undermining good wilderness experience.
 All this despite the plethora of blogs,wonderful photos and generalized wilderness information available on Internet.
 As a result, a few popular areas are over-used while most of the 110+ million acres of wilderness in the continental U.S. are rarely visited.
 Wilderness Need grew out of our desire to meet this gap.

-OUR MISSION: The mission of Wilderness Need is to facilitate and advocate for public enjoyment of and opportunities on federally designated wilderness through educational activities that document wilderness explorations and effects of agency wilderness management and policy.
+OUR MISSION: The mission of Wilderness Need is to facilitate and advocate for public enjoyment of federally designated wilderness through educational activities that document wilderness explorations and effects of agency wilderness management and policy.

 Who Are We?